Updated August 9, 2021

 Like milk, fortified breakfast cereals are major contributors of vitamin D in the American diet.

 Cup for cup, breakfast cereal contains similar amounts of vitamin D as milk.
-Combing the two will give you around half of your daily value for vitamin D.
+Combing the two will give you around half of your DV for vitamin D.

 You can also pair it with a glass of vitamin D fortified orange juice.